-Taking too much diabetes medicine can cause your blood sugar level to drop too low.
+Taking too much diabetes medicine can cause your blood glucose level to drop too low.
 This is known as hypoglycaemia or a hypo, and can lead to a serious situation if not addressed.

-- If you think you may have taken too much diabetes medicine and you monitor your blood sugar at home, test your blood sugar level as soon as possible.
-If you don’t monitor sugar levels routinely, contact your doctor or seek other medical advice straight away.
+- If you think you may have taken too much diabetes medicine and you monitor your blood glucose at home, test your blood glucose level as soon as possible.
+If you don’t monitor glucose levels routinely, contact your doctor or seek other medical advice straight away.

-- If you find your blood sugar level is low, you will need to address this straight away.
+- If you find your blood glucose level is low, you will need to address this straight away.

 Get helpful tips about non-insulin devices.